sheymor21/unipackage.nvim/README.md

 **The plugin will automatically detect and use the credential provider for Azure DevOps feeds!**

+These credentials are also used for `dotnet restore` - the plugin exports them as `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` so private feeds authenticate during restore.

 ### Secure Authentication (Alternative)

 If you prefer not to use the credential provider, you can use environment variables: